petersatsuse/azure-compute-docs/articles/virtual-machines/windows/disk-encryption-cli-quickstart.md

 ms.topic: quickstart
 ms.date: 05/14/2025
 ms.custom: devx-track-azurecli, mode-api
+# Customer intent: "As a cloud administrator, I want to create and encrypt a Windows virtual machine using command-line tools, so that I can enhance the security of my Azure resources efficiently."
 ---

 # Quickstart: Create and encrypt a Windows VM with the Azure CLI